jyennnn/fwens/README.md

 > - On mobile, the app does not fit the screen exactly.
 > - Code can be refactored and cleaned up.
 > - After bots are chosen, we need to disable the div container.
 > - Add more personalities and voices.
+> - Add a user log in function

 ---